SitanHuang/rim/README.md

 ## TODO
 1. CommandMode(later CmdMode) initial - done
 2. CmdMode exec & parse commands without autocomplete
+3. USBL release
-3. Autocomplete adapters for pane
+4. Autocomplete adapters for pane

+### USBL release!!!!!!!
+The upcoming release code is called "USBL" which stands for USaBLe, this release will be able to read/write and edit files with minimal normal, insert, and command mode.

+The release will be published shortly after TODO#2 is done.

 ### We welcome everyone to chat in gitter or open issues for discussions!